luandph/training/function/3-composition.md

+### 0. `pipe`

+Write function `pipe` that takes a sequence of functions and returns a new function.
+When the new function is called with an argument, the sequence of functions are called in order, which each one receiving the return value of the previous function.

 ### 1. Format and Display User Information

 You have user data coming from an API, and you need to format and display it properly.
 The steps are